 Our staff is (from right to left, top to bottom): Publisher Cynthia Leitich Smith; Editor-in-Chief/Author’s Assistant Gayleen Rabakukk; Managing Editor Stephani Martinell Eaton, Intern Suma Subramaniam; Intern; Bree Bender, Industry News Reporter Gail Vannelli, and the Cynsational Reporters.

-It launched in 2004, in part to update readers on her own writing and in part as an extension of Children’s and YA Literature Resources and Writer Resources, both hosted at Cynthia’s official author site.
+Cynsations launched in 2004, in part to update readers on Cynthia’s writing and in part as an extension of Children’s and YA Literature Resources and Writer Resources, both hosted at her official author site.

-Cynsations highlights trade-published children’s and teen literature from board books to upper-level young adult books.
-Its focus includes both fiction and creative nonfiction, realistic and speculative fiction.
-Books related to the craft of creating youth literature and/or connecting it to young readers and related literary analysis also are occasionally featured.
+Cynsations highlights trade-published children’s and YA literature from board books to upper-level young adult books.
+The focus includes fiction and creative nonfiction, realistic and speculative fiction.
+Books related to the craft of creating youth literature and/or connecting it to young readers and related literary analysis are occasionally featured.

 Cynsations doesn’t critically review specific titles, and inclusion/mention of a book or author/illustrator doesn’t constitute an endorsement.

 To enter a giveaway, readers must be at least 18 years of age.